ResponsiblyUnranked/PythonSoftwareDesign/src/solid/single_responsibility/TUTORIAL.md

  - To change the speaker mechanics.
 For example, maybe we need a 'standby' mode instead of just 'off', or maybe the volume control is now automatic.

- - To allow it to play different types of music
+ - To allow it to play different types of music files

+If we think about how a speaker _actually_ works, it just receives electrical data and (probably) doesn't care if the music is WAV or MP3.